home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 {% configuration %}
 api_version:
   type: string
   description: API version to use.
 Valid values are `1` or `2`.
   default: "1"
 ssl:
   type: boolean
   description: Use HTTPS instead of HTTP to connect.
-2.xx - Defaults to `true` for 2.xx, not `false`.
+2.xx - Defaults to `true` for 2.xx, otherwise `false`.
   required: false
   default: false
 host: